Patema Inverted: Reception

 Patema Inverted received positive reviews.
 The film garnered a 79% approval rating from 14 critics with an average rating of 5.7 out of 10 on the review aggregation website Rotten Tomatoes.
 Metacritic provides a score of 66 out of 100 from 8 critics, which indicates "generally favorable reviews".

 Jeannette Catsoulis of The New York Times called the film "delightful" while praising musical score and animation.
 She also compared Patema Inverted with a 2012 feature film Upside Down (which was using similar plot and main theme) but pointed out that "this 'Can we get along?' movie literalizes a physical attraction that acts as a counterargument to the divided worlds' insistence on separation".
 (Patema Inverted was released as a web anime before Upside Down, and they did not influence each other.)

 The film won the Audience Award and the Judges Award at the 2013 Scotland Loves Anime.
-It was also nominated for the Asia Pacific Screen Award for Best Animated Feature Film at the 7th Asia Pacific Screen Awards.
+It was also nominated for the Asia Pacific Screen Award for Best Animated Film at the 7th Asia Pacific Screen Awards.